Skip to content

 How to automatically sign into Ubuntu without a password

-Here’s how to set up your account for automatic login.
+Here’s how to set up the account for automatic login.

-Ubuntu Linux keeps most of its settings in one central place.
-You can manage system configurations, create new users, and update software all from the System Settings panel.
+Ubuntu Linux keeps most configurations in one central place.
+System preferences, user accounts, and software updates are all managed from the System Settings panel.

 Ubuntu Linux activities overview screen